parthadcdev/tracesecure-landing/DEPLOYMENT_SETUP.md

 1. Push your code to GitHub
 2. Go to the **Actions** tab in your repository
-3. The workflow will run automatically on pushes to the `main` branch
+3. The workflow will run automatically on pushes to the `develop` branch

 ## Workflow Details